-I have a soft spot in my heart for whipped cream.
-When my kids were toddlers, I told them I had magical powers.
+I have a soft spot in my heart for whipped cream because I used it to convince my very young children that I had magical powers.

-I would pour liquid heavy cream into a cold bowl and whisk vigorously by hand until suddenly their mother’s secret power was revealed—I can transform “milk” into sweetened whipped cream perfect for topping strawberries.
+I'd pour liquid heavy cream into a cold bowl then using just a whisk and a little effort my secret power was revealed—I could transform “milk” into sweetened whipped cream perfect for topping strawberries.
+They.
+Were.
+AMAZED!
 It’s one of my many superpowers as mom.

 You don’t have to be mom, however, to make lovely creamy whipped topping at home.
-Just follow a few simple steps and you too can wow the masses (or all the 2-year-olds) with your skills.
+Just follow a few simple steps and you, too, can wow the masses (or all the 2-year-olds) with your mad whipped cream making skills.

 Heavy whipping cream will double in volume and it splatters a bit while you whisk it.
 The bowl needs to be large enough to accommodate the increase in size.

-When cream is too warm the fat loses its ability to stabilize the air you’re whipping into it.
+When cream is too warm, the fat loses its ability to stabilize with the air you’re whipping into it.
 It will still whip up, but not to the volume and texture you want it to, and it will likely deflate more quickly.

 - Looking for a vegan alternative?
 Try making Coconut Whipped Cream!